bigtreetech/docs/docs/PandaTouch.md

 * When running on its built-in lithium battery, the Panda Touch has a battery life of approximately 20 to 30 minutes, depending on the screen brightness.
 To maintain the battery and extend the lifespan of the product, it is advised to charge the Panda Touch or turn it off as soon as the battery runs out.
 * The screen may flicker when the lithium battery is low on power.
 This flickering is normal and acts as a warning to users that the battery is almost empty.
 Users should then promptly charge the battery or turn off the Panda Touch.
 * If you plan to turn your printer on and off frequently, we recommend running the Panda Touch on DC5V mode.
 This bypasses the battery and prevents it from going through many charge-discharge cycles.
 If you want to run off the battery, then simply flick the switch on the back of the Panda Touch to the battery power mode.
-* The maximum supported USB drive capacity is 8GB.
+* Maximum Supported Capacity for USB Drive: 8GB.

 ## Specifications